 Attribution is the act of assigning credit for conversions to different ads, clicks, and factors along a user's path to completing a conversion.
 An attribution model can be a rule, a set of rules, or a data-driven algorithm that determines how credit for conversions is assigned to touchpoints on conversion paths.

-There are three types of attribution models available in the Attribution reports in Google Analytics 4 properties: cross-channel rules-based models, an Ads-preferred rules-based model, and data-driven attribution.
+There are 3 attribution models available in the Attribution reports in Google Analytics 4 properties: Data-driven attribution, Paid and organic last click, and Google paid channels last click.

 To find the Attribution reports, click Advertising on the left.
 Under Attribution, click either Model comparison or Conversion paths.